Shaping the Future of Software Engineering in an AI World

 At Carnegie Mellon University, we see software engineering as more than just technology development—it's a transformative discipline that shapes our digital society, enhances everyday life, and addresses humanity's most pressing challenges.
+Software engineering is increasingly enhanced by AI agents, and software engineering contributes to building better AI systems.
 Grounded in rigorous scientific knowledge, software engineering at CMU develops innovative, effective, and practical solutions to complex computing and information-processing problems.

 Our Vision and Legacy